eonist/HybridCamera/README.md

 - Operation errors is handled in the onCapture completion block
 - Callback based (as oppose to delegate based)
 - Easily styleable (The camera view is separate from the UI view)
-- No thirdparty libraries or Sugar
+- No third-party libraries or Sugar
 - Entirely programatic (No storyboard)
 - Thoroughly documented (Artifacts and sideEffects etc)
 - Uses [Linkdin style guide](https://github.com/linkedin/swift-style-guide)